datreant/datreant/docs/data.rst

     >>> s.data
     <Data(['cations/residue1', 'cations/residue3', 'distances'])>

-Datasets can likewise be moved and they will still be found by the Container.
+Datasets can likewise be moved within the Container's directory tree and they will still be found, with names matching their location relative to the state file.

 Reference: Data
 ===============